Soulace

 Funeral rites vary with religion and region, and encompasses various ceremonies that require accessing a range of added services like getting priests, materials, halls, etc.

-Lack of a proper information system that can not only tell the person what to do for various stages, but also assist him in doing so – like matters of succession, keeping track of pension applications etc.
+Lack of a proper information system in matters like that of succession, keeping track of pension applications etc.

 The Solution